Ritsumeikan Trust Personal Information Protection Regulations

 (i) Databases systematically organized so as to be able to search for particular Personal Information using a computer

-(ii) Besides databases set forth in the preceding item, databases prescribed by Article 3, Paragraph 2 of the Cabinet Order as having been systematically organized so as to be able to easily search for particular Personal Information
+(ii) In addition to information listed in Sub-item (i) above, databases prescribed by Article 4, Paragraph 2 of the Cabinet Order as having been systematically organized so as to be able to easily search for particular Personal Information

 Personal information constituting Personal Information Database, etc.

-Personal Data for which the Trust has the authority to disclose, correct, add or delete the contents of, cease the utilization of, erase, and cease the third-party provision of, and excludes data prescribed by the Cabinet Order as likely to harm the public or other interests if its presence or absence is made known.
+Personal Data for which the Trust has the authority to disclose, correct, add or delete the contents of, suspend the use of, erase, and suspend the third-party provision of, and excludes data prescribed by the Cabinet Order as likely to harm the public or other interests if its presence or absence is made known.

 A specific individual identifiable by Personal Information.